-About Carlisle
+About Carlisle and District

-Carlisle is a mixture of rural and urban communities.
+Carlisle and District is a mixture of rural and urban communities.
 The historic city of Carlisle is the largest settlement, with a number of smaller market towns and large villages spread across the district, including Brampton, Dalston, Longtown and Wetheral.
 The remaining area is rural with smaller dispersed settlements.

-The population of Carlisle is now around 104,700.
+The population of the district is currently estimated at 104,700.
 It has experienced steady growth since the turn of the century and this trend is predicted to continue over the next 20 years.
 The Office for National Statistics predicts that Carlisle's population will grow by 14.3% by 2033.
-We are expecting a population growth across all demographic age groups in Carlisle but most notably, and in-line with national trends, we expect to see a 69.3% increase in the number of older people living in Carlisle by 2032.
-Approximately 68% of the population live in the city of Carlisle itself, whilst in the surrounding areas, there are,- on average, only 97 people per square kilometre in Carlisle's rural areas (compared to 477 regionally and 378 nationally).
+We are expecting a population growth across all demographic age groups but most notably (and in-line with national trends) we expect to see a 69.3% increase in the number of older people living in the district by 2032.
+Approximately 68% of the population live in the city of Carlisle itself, whilst in the surrounding rural areas, there are on average only 97 people per square kilometre (compared to 477 regionally and 378 nationally).

-Carlisle has a wealth of assets that make it a great place to live, work and visit.
-It is set within some of the country's most spectacular natural scenery and the city is the final stop for three of the country's scenic railway lines.
+Across the district there is a wealth of assets making it a great place to live, work and visit.
+Carlisle is set within some of the country's most spectacular natural scenery and the city is the final stop for three of the country's scenic railway lines.
 Landmark buildings and heritage sites such as Carlisle Castle, Carlisle Cathedral, Lanercost Priory and Hadrian's Wall draw visitors from around the world.

-Carlisle is home to many nationally and internationally renowned companies and the local economy has proved resilient during the difficulties that have faced the global economy in recent years.
+Carlisle is also home to many nationally and internationally renowned companies and the local economy has proved resilient during the difficulties that have faced the global economy in recent years.

-Most importantly, Carlisle is also home to a diverse range of people and communities, each with unique characters but often sharing similar strengths.
-Carlisle has faced significant setbacks over the last decade, from the foot and mouth outbreak of 2001 to the devastating floods that hit the city in 2005.
-However, where these events have presented challenges, they have also shown the resilience and strength of Carlisle's residents.
+Most importantly Carlisle is also home to a diverse range of people and communities, each with unique characters but often sharing similar strengths.
+Both the city of Carlisle and the wider district have faced significant setbacks over the last decade, from the foot and mouth outbreak of 2001 to the devastating floods of 2005.
+However, where these events have presented challenges, they have also shown the resilience and strength of residents.
 Local people supported each other and worked tirelessly to ensure their communities recovered and developed.
 These independent, but supportive, communities are perhaps our greatest asset.

 Carlisle is a unique and incredible place but it is not without its challenges.
-In delivering our, we will aim to continually improve the district for everyone.
+In delivering our Community Plan we will aim to continually improve the district for everyone.

 Carlisle is the 122nd most deprived district out of 354 nationally, with 65% of our wards in the 50% most deprived nationally, and four inner city wards featuring in the 25% most deprived nationally.
-A key characteristic of Carlisle is the differences between wards across a range of deprivation and health indicators revealing, at times, considerable inequalities.
+A key characteristic of Carlisle is the differences between wards across a range of deprivation and health indicators which reveal, at times, considerable inequalities.

-At 2.9%, unemployment is lower than the national and regional averages (3.6% and 4.0% respectively).
-However, wage levels are low.
+At 2.9%, unemployment across the district is lower than the national and regional averages (3.6% and 4.0% respectively).
+However, wage levels are also low.
 Average gross weekly earnings in the district are £46.10 less than the regional average and £76.10 less than the national average.
-Employment in non-service industries, such as agriculture, manufacturing and construction are all higher than the national average.
+Employment levels in non-service industries, such as agriculture, manufacturing and construction are all higher than the national average.